TutsWiki/source/content/blog/linux/android-tethering.md

 <meta name=”twitter:description” content="Find out how to connect your Linux machine to internet using Android's data via USB, WiFi or Bluetooth." />

 ## What is Tethering?
-It's been over 30 years, since the World Wide Web was introduced to the world.
+It's been over 30 years since the World Wide Web was introduced to the world.
 Over time, the internet took its toll and now has roughly around 45 million web pages compared to 10,000 websites earlier.
 We really do have come a long way.

 Emerging from the primitive world of 2G signals we are now living in the era where mostly every device has an internet connection and if not of its own, gets one from another system.
 The technical term for sharing your phone’s internet connection to another phone or system is known as Tethering.

 ## Tethering on Linux
-The best part about Android Tethering is that your cell phone is completely compatible with your Linux Desktop.
 Tethering the internet through your phone to your Linux desktop can be done mainly via three simple ways.

 Let's check them out!